sjfke/nonbleedingedge/projects/docker-or-podman.rst

 A modified example from `CodeJava <https://codejava.net/all-tutorials>`_, `JSP Servlet JDBC MySQL C.R.U.D Example <https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example>`_ is used the details of which are on GitHub `sjfke - tomcat containers <https://github.com/sjfke/tomcat-containers>`_

-Separate containers will be used for:
+Separate containers are used for:

 * ``bookstore`` the tomcat application
 * ``bookstoredb`` the MariaDB database
 * ``adminer`` the web interface used for database administration

-Additionally
+and additionally

 * ``bookstoredb`` uses a ``volume`` for persistent storage, "*jsp_bookstoredata*"
 * all three containers use a dedicated ``network``, "*tomcat-containers_jspnet*"